 "Ted, dear, I think you'd better leave.
 I'm gonna tear this little fella apart from the inside out."Little old lady is attacked.
 Little old lady kicks ass.
 Moral of the story: Never Mess with Granny.
-If you think that a Mama Bear is bad, this is her Mama Bear.
+If you think a Mama Bear is bad, meet her Mama Bear.
 Maternal instinct to the power of two; you're pretty much screwed.
-The Distaff Counterpart to Badass Grandpa.
+The Distaff Counterpart to Badass Grandpa and highly likely to be the matriarch of a Badass Family.
 Commonly we hear her say that I Was Quite a Looker.
-She may also be a Retired Badass or the matriarch of a Badass Family.
+She may also be a Retired Badass.
 Older Iron Ladies will generally be this.
-Might overlap with Good Is Not Dumb; always a Cool Old Lady.
+Might overlap with Good Is Not Dumb.
+Basically, Cool Old Lady takes it Up to Eleven.
 See also: When Elders Attack, My Grandma Can Do Better Than You!

 open/close all folders

 - A commercial for Safe Auto Insurance has this: Three toughs cut in front of the little old lady.
 Big Scary Black Man sneers, "You got a problem?" and Granny answers him (and his buddies) by letting them Talk to the Fist!
 Hilarity and ass-kicking ensues as Granny gives them a full-blown assbeating before she kicks them out of the store.

 - Queen Elizard from A Certain Magical Index plays the electric guitar, is a complete and total Bunny-Ears Lawyer and has a sword that makes her as powerful as Archangel Michael within the borders of England.